 Jul 17 - Jul 21, 2005

 New Orleans, LA, USA

 Sault, Maryellen; Parrish, Christopher; White, Stephen A.; Sellars, Jon; and Woolard, Jason, "A Sensor Fusion Approach to Coastal Mapping" (2005).
-Center for Coastal and Ocean Mapping.
+Coastal Zone Conference.
 362.